SailGP rolls out new multi-teaser trailer series

 To rebuild the audience for the moribund series they are starting all over again with a four part SailGP: Racing on the Edge presentation series.

-And to build expectations for that series . . . it will be preceded with exclusive short-form videos every two weeks on SailGP’s digital channels, starting 1 October 2020.
+And to build expectations for that series . . . it will be preceded with more short-form videos.

 The Content Series will comprise four episodes that will air prior to Season 2 in 2021.